mhaidarhanif/rewinds/.github/SOCIAL.md

 This is ⏪ Rewinds

-A full featured web app starter kit with Remix and Tailwind CSS
+A full featured web app starter kit with Remix

-It is based on Remix Stacks and @shadcn UI, open source and free
+It is based on Remix Stacks, Tailwind CSS, Radix UI, and @shadcn UI

+Open source and free

 (screenshot)